 I loved these sweet cookies right out of the oven when the chocolate was melting everywhere and the center was just barely done.

-Even the next day I would pop them in the microwave for a few second before eating because, well.
+Even the next day I would pop them in the microwave for a few seconds before eating because, well.
 Do I need a because?
 Hot chocolate chip cookie with melting chocolate covering your hands and face?
-Yes please.
+Yes, please.

 This chocolate chip cookie recipe is definitely worth trying if you love a chewy and crispy cookie with amazing flavor!

-BONUS: 3 Surprising Tips for the PERFECT Soft Chocolate Chip Cookie
+3 Tips for the PERFECT Soft Chocolate Chip Cookie

 - Make sure the room temperature butter is creamed, not melted.
-If the butter is too warm the cookie will end up more dense.
-(I find that butter out of the refrigerator for 30 minutes is a good temperature.)
+If the butter is too warm the cookie will end up denser (I find that butter out of the refrigerator for 30 minutes is a good temperature.)

 - Sugar is important!
 This recipe is mostly brown sugar which helps the cookie to be taller and more cake-like in texture.
 If you were to use only white sugar the cookie would spread more.
 When the goal is a soft cake-like cookie, brown sugar is a must!